RalphHightower/blog/README.md

 ## Third Rate Game Show Host

-"The Apprentice: White House" ended a tumultuous four year season ingloriously in January 2020, in an extraordinary low point in American history when thousands of far-right undesirables lay siege on the US Capitol in a vain attempt to overthrow a fair election.
 I thought that it was a publicity when Trump announced that he was running for president.
 Trump has neither the qualifications nor the temperament to be president.
 My assessment has not wavered from 2016.
 America must not renew "The Apprentice: White House" for a second season.

+"The Apprentice: White House" ended a tumultuous four year season ingloriously in January 2020, in an extraordinary low point in American history when thousands of far-right undesirables lay siege on the US Capitol in a vain attempt to overthrow a fair election.

 ### Donald Trump Needs to Change His Behavior and Demeanor

 ***How?***

 - Tame your temper!
 Quit throwing **Trumper Tantrums!**
-- Quit your pathological lying and tell the God-damned truth!
+- Quit your pathological lying and tell the **God-damned truth!**
-- Grow up and start treating people with respect.
-I.e., quit that childish behavior of calling people names and acting like a school-yard bullyl
+- Start treating people with **respect!** I.e., quit that childish behavior of calling people names and acting like a school-yard bully.
 - Be a true leader!
 A true leader recognizes team members, and subordinates for their accomplishment, and accepts the blame when things fail.
 A true leader does not use intimidation and fear.
+- Quit your whining, *"It's not fair"* Grow up and be an adult!
-- Accept the fact that the president lives under a **microscope.** You will be praised by some and condemned others f9r your actions or inactions l
+- Accept the fact that the president lives under a **microscope.** You will be praised by some and condemned others for your actions or inactions.

 Trump keeps boasting that he is a highly intelligent person.
 As Brad Pitt said in the movie, Moneyball, "Show me the money!".
 In Trump’s case, I say "Show me your Mensa test score!".
 If you're short on cash, I'll even pay the $99 for you to [take the Mensa Admission Test](https://www.us.mensa.org/join/testing/).

 But you more than likely won't own up to my challenge to you.
 It'll probably be for the same reason that you won't reveal your [Internal Revenue Service](https://www.irs.gov/) tax returns as presidents have done as past precedent.
 You're afraid that revealing that information will prove that you are a fraud.

 ### Supreme Court Justice Clarence Thomas

 I also think that [Supreme Court Justice Clarence Thomas should be impeached](https://ralphhightower.github.io/RalphHightower/Opinions/ImpeachSCOTUSJusticeClarenceThomas.html) because he is ethically financial challenged.

 ## Briefly About Me

 I freeze time; I photograph.
 I have 50++ years of computer programming and software development; most recently using C# and .Net.
 Athough I am retired from software development as a vocation, I am still active for personal projects.
 I have witnessed two final space flights: the US half of the Apollo/Soyuz Test Project, and Space Shuttle STS-135 Atlantis with the Final Four \[CDR Chris Ferguson, PLT Doug Hurley, MS1 Sandra Magnus, MS2 Rex Walheim\], as well as the final landing next to the control tower of the Shuttle Landing Facility (200 yards from the runway).

 Photography is another creative endeavor that I have enjoyed since 1980.
 My first camera was the Canon A-1 which was an innovative camera for the 80's, which I still use.
 I added one of my bucket list cameras in July 2013, a Canon New F-1 with the AE Finder FN and the AE Motor Drive FN.
 December 2013, I added a DSLR, the Canon 5D Mark III with the EF 24-105mm f4L.
 I enjoy photography period.
 It doesn't matter if I am shooting film or digital.

 I have more information on my website: [\[ Ralph Hightower — Website \]](https://ralphhightower.github.io/RalphHightower/), as well as information that I want to use and that I am interested in.